BSc in Agriculture: Course, Career Scope and Salary Prospects

 To bridge this gap, here is a lowdown on BSc Agriculture and the opportunities it holds:

-Class 12 Science students with basic interest in the agriculture sector should opt for BSc Agriculture.
+Class 12 Science students with a basic interest in the agriculture sector should opt for BSc Agriculture.

 Agriculture Course content and duration

-It is a 4-year undergraduate bachelors degree program, which generally includes agriculture science, use of modern scientific equipment and techniques in agriculture, land surveying, soil science, water resource management, animal and poultry management, basics of biotechnology etc. The aim of the program is to train students improve agriculture productivity, manage products and contribute to future development of the sector through research activities.
+It is a 4-year undergraduate bachelors degree program, which generally includes agriculture science, use of modern scientific equipment and techniques in agriculture, land surveying, soil science, water resource management, animal and poultry management, basics of biotechnology, etc. The program focuses on training students to enhance agriculture productivity, manage products and contribute to the future development of the sector through research activities.

 What do you study in BSc Agriculture?

-A BSc in Agriculture equips students with all-round knowledge of sector and normally includes the following:
+A BSc in Agriculture equips students with all-around knowledge of the sector and normally includes the following:

 - Agronomy: Basics of Agronomy, Kharif and Rabi Crop, Crop Protection, Weed Management, Irrigation Techniques, Water Resource Management, Organic Farming, Sustainable Agriculture.